GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 respective keys in the manifest:

 `permissions`
-: contain items from a list of known strings (such as `"geolocation"`).
+: Contains items from a list of known strings (such as `"geolocation"`).

 `optional_permissions`
-: are like regular `permissions`, but are granted by the extension's user at runtime, rather than in advance.
+: Are like regular `permissions`, but are granted by the extension's user at runtime, rather than in advance.

 `host_permissions`
-: contain one or more [match patterns][doc-match] that give access to one or more hosts.
+: Contains one or more [match patterns][doc-match] that give access to one or more hosts.

 `optional_host_permissions`
-: are like regular `host_permissions`, but are granted by the extension's user at runtime, rather than in advance.
+: Are like regular `host_permissions`, but are granted by the extension's user at runtime, rather than in advance.

 Permissions help to limit damage if your extension is compromised by malware.
 Some permissions are displayed to users for their consent before